alex9311/alex9311.github.io/_posts/2021-09-20-beck-lakes.md

 categories: backpacking sierra
 ---

+I experimented with ChatGPT while writing this blog, so please forgive some of the more loquatious language it decided to use.

-In 2022, some fellow UCSB crew alumni and I decided to go backpacking in the Sierras.
+In 2022, my fellow UCSB crew alumni and I embarked on an exciting backpacking trip in the Sierras.
-We initially were planning on the popular Thousand Island Lake area but didn't manage to get passes.
+Our initial plan to visit the popular Thousand Island Lake area didn't work out due to limited passes.
-In browsing the recreation.gov website for wilderness permits that hadn't sold out yet, we saw Beck Lakes in the Inyo National Forest.
+However, while browsing the wilderness permits available on recreation.gov, we stumbled upon Beck Lakes in the Inyo National Forest.

-Beck Lakes is "next door" to the Thousand Island area and is accessed via the Devils Postpile National Monument area.
+Beck Lakes, located "next door" to the Thousand Island area, could be accessed via the Devils Postpile National Monument.
-None of us had heard of the area before and trip reports were pretty sparse, but we decided to go for it anyway.
+Although we hadn't heard much about this place and trip reports were scarce, we decided to seize the opportunity and go for it.
-What we discovered was a quiet trail system full of pristine alpine lakes and a great mix of dramatic rock faces and quiet forests.
+Little did we know that we were about to discover a serene trail system, encompassing pristine alpine lakes, breathtaking rock faces, and tranquil forests.

-We planned a three day trip that loop through several lakes and gave us a lot of options to pick camp spots as we went.
+Our plan was to embark on a three-day trip, following a loop that would take us through several lakes and offer numerous options for selecting our campsites as we progressed.
-The big picture was a counter-clockwise loop using the Superior Lake Trail, Holcomb Lake Trail, and Summit Meadow Trail.
+The overall route involved a counter-clockwise journey utilizing the Superior Lake Trail, Holcomb Lake Trail, and Summit Meadow Trail.
-The loop had several out-and-back options to different lakes along the way.
+Additionally, the loop featured several out-and-back options to various lakes along the way.

 ![](/images/beck-lakes/beck-full-map.png)

 | Day | Start/End                         | Mileage | Elevation |
 |-----|-----------------------------------|---------|-----------|